samundrak/canteen-management-system/README.md

 #Note
-* Prebuild frontend app is bundled with this app, if you want to rebuild frontend app then please clone it and run both parallel you can use pm2 to run both or user node module `serve`.
+* Prebuild frontend app is bundled with this app, if you want to rebuild frontend app then please clone it and run both parallel you can use pm2 to run both or use node module `serve`.
-* If you set port other then 3000 then please rebuild frontend app run also dont forget to replace public folder files with newly generated app.
+* If you set port other then 3000 then please rebuild frontend app also dont forget to replace public folder files with newly generated app.

 #Test